 Journalism became a "business" whenever The Register needed to layoff a dozen reporters to boost quarterly profit growth.
 It was miraculously transformed back into a "calling" whenever it came time for management to reimburse expenses, pay overtime, and hand out raises.

 My blood pressure eventually came unhinged in this emotional pressure cooker.
-I could handle the occasional dead body, hurricane, greedy business leader, and crooked politician, but being betrayed by my own editors was traumatic for me.
+I could handle the occasional dead body, hurricane, greedy business leader, and crooked politician, but being betrayed by my own editors and seeing the America's free press being neutered were traumatic events for me.

 Editors were still ordering journalism lifers like me to wade into battle with the rich and powerful on their behalf.
-However, they were also increasingly pulling the drawbridge up behind us.
-Meaning that if you pissed off the wrong member of the Predatory 1 Percent you were on your own.
+However, they were also increasingly pulling the proverbial drawbridges up behind us.
+Meaning that if you pissed off the wrong member of the Predatory 1 Percent, you were now on your own.

 Strange little things started to happen as management stopped leading by example and shifted into an "all benefits and no burdens" kind of mode.

-For example, directions to race 65 miles to cover a criminal court hearing in 45 minutes from one editor were accompanied by a ridiculous admonition not to speed in 2012.
+In my own case, I was directed to race 65 miles to cover a criminal court hearing 45 minutes and warned not to speed.

 "There's no way to get there in time without speeding," I shouted into my cell, heading down the highway at 80 mph.
 "Either you want the story or you don't.
 If I don't speed I might as well not go."